Help to further the mission of the SNMA with your contribution

 The SNMA is proud to join the #MedOuttheVote campaign with the American Medical Student Association (AMSA), Citizen Physicians, and other healthcare provider and student organizations.
 Our vote as healthcare providers and students is so important, so take the pledge at www.medoutthevote.org.
 If you're interested in finding out how to coordinate a voter registration drive at your institution, send us an email at email@example.com!

 HEALTH POLICY & ADVOCACY GRANT

-***The Fall 2019 Grant Application is now LIVE!***
+***The Spring 2020 Grant Application is now OPEN!***

 The Health Policy and Legislative Affairs Committee (HPLA) is excited to announce our bi-annual grant to provide financial assistance to SNMA and MAPS chapters interested in developing policy and advocacy projects!
 There is one grant available each Fall and Spring.
 Chapter projects should align with the mission and goals of the SNMA and should ideally relate to one of the efforts coordinated by HPLA.
 For more information, email HPLAFinances@snma.org.

 HPLA FELLOWSHIP PROGRAM

 [check back in June 2020 for the 2020-2021 application cycle]